Northern Paiute people: Relations with other tribes and European settlers

 Relations among the Northern Paiute and their Shoshone neighbors were generally peaceful.
 There is no sharp distinction between the Northern Paiute and Western Shoshone or Sosone.
 Relations with the Waasseoo or Washoe people, who were culturally and linguistically very different, were not so peaceful.
-These differences in lifestyle and language could be because Northern Paiutes may have moved from southern regions to the Nevada/California area in which they currently reside.
+These differences in lifestyle and language could be because Northern Paiute may have moved from southern regions to the Nevada/California area in which they currently reside.
 They also may have overthrown and destroyed other Indian tribes in order to inhabit their current lands.
-The Paiutes, for example, were almost "continually at war" with the Klamath south and west of them.
+For example, the Paiute were almost "continually at war" with the Klamath south and west of them.
 "The Achomawi, south of the Klamath, also were enemies of the Northern Paiute, (so much so that) the earliest wars related in Achomawi oral tradition were (with) Northern Paiute".

-Sustained contact between the Northern Paiute and Euro-Americans began in the early 1840s, although the first contact may have occurred as early as the 1820s.
+Sustained contact between the Northern Paiute and European Americans began in the early 1840s, although the first contact may have occurred as early as the 1820s.
 Although the Paiute had adopted the use of horses from other Great Plains tribes, their culture was otherwise then largely unaffected by European influences.
 As Euro-American settlement of the area progressed, competition for scarce resources increased.
-Several violent confrontations took place, including the Pyramid Lake War of 1860, Owens Valley Indian War 1861-1864, Snake War 1864-1868; and the Bannock War of 1878.
+Several violent confrontations took place, including the Pyramid Lake War of 1860, Owens Valley Indian War 1861–1864, Snake War 1864–1868; and the Bannock War of 1878.
 These incidents generally began with a disagreement between settlers and the Paiute (singly or in a group) regarding property, retaliation by one group against the other, and finally counter-retaliation by the opposite party, frequently culminating in the armed involvement of the U.S. Army.
 Fatalities were much higher among the Paiute due to newly introduced Eurasian infectious diseases, such as smallpox, which were endemic among the Europeans.
 The Natives had no acquired immunity.
 Sarah Winnemucca's book Life Among the Piutes (1883) gives a first-hand account of this period.